 - When it’s time to present your cheeses, you can either use a wedding cake stand, stack the cheeses directly on top of one another, or put a circle of greaseproof paper between each cheese.
 Rustic bases are also becoming increasingly popular, so to obtain this look, we suggest finding a local sawmill and asking them to cut a slice from a tree for you and to sand it with their power sanders.
 Once you’ve got this home, you can wax the wood to seal the surfaces.

 - To finish, decorate with fresh or dried fruit, herbs and edible flowers and serve with crusty bread and/or savoury crackers on the side.
 You coul even add a cute cake topper.

-- Use Stilton and other creamy blue cheeses, especially if you have a blue wedding colour scheme, to create a blue marble cake and adorn with blue or purple flowers to enhance a blue colour scheme.
+- Consider using Stilton and other creamy blue cheeses, especially if you have a blue wedding colour scheme, to create a blue marble cake and adorn with blue or purple flowers to enhance a blue colour scheme.

 - Decorate your cheese cake with grapes, flowers, fruits and leaves to stunning effect.

 - Use locally made cheeses to bring a homely feel to your wedding breakfast.
 Weddings taking place in or around Cheddar Gorge should feature locally made cave-aged cheese varieties.